dodinhtrung97/stock_data_processor/README.md

         - `api`: For REST HTTP server.
 With default port: `5000`
         - `ws`: For websocket.
 With default port: `10005`
     - `source-volume`: The mounting point between host machine's and container's volumes.
 Here the mounting point on a host machine.
 Ex: `D:\data`
     - `target-volume`: The mounting point between host machine's and container's volumes.
 Here the mounting point on a container.
-The default for `TradeAdvisor` is `\app\data`
+The default for `TradeAdvisor` is `/app/data`

 #### Deploy all services at once
 1. Build TradeAdvisor image: `docker build -t trade:v0 .`
 2. Modify `docker-compose.yml` as following:

 ```
     version: '3'
     services: